indrayam/nerd-notes/editors/sublime.md

 `Cmd + Ctrl + a`
 Plugin Alignment (Aligns nicely for = and :)

-`Plugin AlignTab (Alignment on Steroids)`
-`Shift + Cmd + P` Search for AlignTab, Select Live Preview or Table Mode

-OR

-Select text, right-click, select `Align By`.. this should handle most of the use cases

 `Ctrl + Cmd + P`
 List All Projects